Judge temporarily restores New York's mask mandate

 “We are two years into this pandemic, and it’s absurd that this administration is still ruling by mandates — which continue to cause confusion, frustration and division among New Yorkers,” he said.

-The Long Island judge's ruling did not stop school districts from implementing their own rules on masks.

-It came as the omicron wave that gripped New York state appears to be easing.
+The legal fight comes as the omicron wave that gripped New York state has been easing.
 The state averaged just under 22,000 new cases of the virus per day in the seven-day period that ended Monday, down from 74,600 per day during the wave’s peak in early January.
 Hospitalizations are dropping, too, declining 17% statewide in the past seven days.

 New York State United Teachers President Andy Pallotta cited current public health guidance that favored masks at a time of elevated infection rates.